Getting a KiwiSaver WOF

-AThat means you’ve been missing out on fantastic returns in the riskier funds over most of the last ten years.
+AThat means you’ve been missing out on really good average returns in the riskier funds.
 It’s time to climb aboard.

 But I suggest you also make your move in, say, three batches – a month or two apart.
 You want a chance at moving at least some of your money at the best time.